OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md

 Please see our [tips for minimizing the migration duration](minimize-migration-time.md).
 :::

-## Importing your 2.6 Backup into 3.x {#MigratingdatafromOctopus2.6to3.x-Importingyour2.6Backupinto3.x}
+## Importing Your 2.6 Backup Into 3.x {#MigratingdatafromOctopus2.6to3.x-Importingyour2.6Backupinto3.x}

 To import your 2.6 Raven data into a 3.x installation (generally this is run after a side-by-side upgrade) you need to select import from the Octopus Manager.